 If you are planning to use mind mapping in a corporate environment as a productivity tool, it is important to consider what the program lets you do with the mind map once you've created it.
 For instance, can you convert your mind map to an outline in Word?
 Professional desktop applications typically integrate with MS Office which enables you to continue working with your ideas in other documents without re-entering data.
 Test the Office integration properly before selecting your tool as there tends to be a big difference in quality.

 Does the software offer several views, such as Top-Down, Left-Right, Fishbone, Timeline, Outline, Gantt charts, etc.?
 How complex and useful is each view?
 Can you transfer information between such views without losing information?

-Many mind mapping software users rely on mind maps to plan projects at different levels, from simple "to do lists" or work breakdown structures to complete Gantt charts.
-Professional mind mapping software tools such as MatchWare MindView 4 Business allow you to add task information to the map and contain a built-in Gantt chart view.
+Many mind mapping software users rely on mind maps to plan projects at different levels, from simple "to-do lists" or work breakdown structures to complete Gantt charts.
+Professional mind mapping software tools such as MindView allow you to add task information to the map and contain a built-in Gantt chart view.

 Here is a useful check list when evaluating mind mapping software:

 - Ease of use

 - Number of different layouts (Mind Map, Top-Down, Left-Right, Outline, Timeline, Gantt chart, etc.)

 - Integration with MS Office (import/export to Word, PowerPoint, Excel, Outlook, Project)

 - Handling of task information and project management rules